-When your app passes the Security Review successfully, you’ll get an approval email.
+When your app passes the Security Review or, in other words, Salesforce security assessment successfully, you’ll get an approval email.
 There you’ll find information about the next steps to do to launch your product on the AppExchange marketplace.

 When designing your app, you have to remember its security and comprehensive protection of the data.
 Testing and fixing common vulnerabilities are must-do steps before submitting your solution to the Salesforce AppExchange Security Review.